-- If you are eligible for the Chronic Conditions Course for Persons with SCI you can decide at that time if you would like to participate in the Course.
+- If you are eligible for the Chronic Conditions Course for SCI you can decide at that time if you would like to participate in the Course.

-Please note: The Chronic Conditions Course for Persons with SCI is not for everyone.
+Please note: The Chronic Conditions Course for SCI is not for everyone.
 Participation in the Online Screening does not guarantee participation in the program.